igwtech/sample-phonebook/README.md

-Symfony Standard Edition
+Symfony Phonebook Application
 ========================

-Welcome to the Symfony Standard Edition - a fully-functional Symfony2 application that you can use as the skeleton for your new applications.
+Welcome to the Symfony Phonebook Application - a fully-functional Symfony2 application that you can use to keep your contacts.

 For details on how to download and get started with Symfony, see the [Installation][1] chapter of the Symfony Documentation.